markcmurphy/devdocs-portal/02-headless-catalog.md

 <div class="HubBlock-content">

 > ### Note
-> The Pricing API should be consumed for specific use cases that are only concerned with pricing.
+> The Pricing API is best suited for specific use cases that are only concerned with pricing.

 </div>
 </div>